List of Xbox 360 accessories: Big Button Pad

 The games Scene It?
 Lights, Camera, Action and Scene It?
-Box Office Smash come bundled with 4 special wireless controllers called Big Button Pads, which resemble game show buzzers.
+Box Office Smash come bundled with 4 special wireless controllers called Big Button Pads, which work similarly to the Buzz! buzzer controllers.
 Each controller has one large "buzzer" button at the top and four smaller buttons for answering multiple-choice questions.
 The large buzzer button also functions as a four-way directional pad, which helps to navigate the Xbox 360 dashboard menu.
 The games' prices are unaffected by the inclusion of the controllers.
 Other games such as Uno, 1 vs. 100, Wits and Wagers, and You Don't Know Jack have added support for the Big Button Pads.

 The Big Button Pads use an external IR receiver that connects to the Xbox 360 via USB.
 When the IR receiver is connected all four quadrants on the 'ring of light' are lit to tell the user that four controller devices are active.
 These Big Button Pads can be used at the same time as the wired and wireless gamepads and the wireless headsets.